GLOBAL VALUE CHAINS AND THE CHANGING NATURE OF COMPARATIVE ADVANTAGE

-In the same time, it is evident that GVC and RVC participation indexes of CAREC countries are dynamic, which may reflect the changing economic landscape.
-For example, CAREC-RVC participation has been increasing for nearly all CAREC countries from 2006 to 2012, but then in 2015 there has been a retreat both in RVC and GVC participation.
+At the same time, it is evident that GVC and RVC participation indexes of CAREC countries are dynamic, which may reflect the changing economic landscape.
+For example, CAREC-RVC participation has been increasing for nearly all CAREC countries from 2006 to 2012, but then in 2015, there has been a retreat both in RVC and GVC participation.
 The pattern between 2006 and 2012 can be explained in part by the global financial crisis effects.
 The crisis likely forced many countries to look for fresh opportunities in their own neighborhood rather than rely mostly on global trade networks.
-In 2015, however, both RVC and GVC participation was on decline in nearly all countries.
+In 2015, however, both RVC and GVC participation was on the decline in nearly all countries.
 This can be explained by the global growth slowdown and regional economic and currency crisis affecting both oil-exporting and oil-importing groups of countries.

-Georgia presents an interesting case study among CAREC countries, because in some ways it illustrates important tendencies in the region.
-For example, our study shows that Russia (Georgia’s largest neighboring economy) is also a top VC partner country for Georgia, although it is not the topmost country in terms of total volume of trade (in 2015 the top trade partner country for Georgia, based on gross trade flows was Turkey).
-It is also notable that Georgia’s VC linkages with Russia were not only resilient, but expanding in the face of Russia’s trade sanctions and restrictions against Georgia between 2006 and 2012.
+Georgia presents an interesting case study among CAREC countries because in some ways it illustrates important tendencies in the region.
+For example, our study shows that Russia (Georgia’s largest neighboring economy) is also a top VC partner country for Georgia, although it is not the topmost country in terms of the total volume of trade (in 2015 the top trade partner country for Georgia, based on gross trade flows was Turkey).
+It is also notable that Georgia’s VC linkages with Russia were not only resilient but expanding in the face of Russia’s trade sanctions and restrictions against Georgia between 2006 and 2012.

 Another interesting point is that with Turkey, another large and economically powerful neighbor, Georgia does not enjoy nearly as much integration as with EU countries like Germany and Italy.
 This can be explained by the fact that Turkey and Georgia are both integrated with EU countries through primary product exports (e.g. hazelnuts which are then exported to Italy for confectionaries) and their natural resources and capacities are mostly related to substitutes rather than complements in production.
-Interestingly, among top 10 VC partner countries there is only one CAREC member – Azerbaijan.
-The rest are EU countries, USA, and larger neighboring countries like Turkey, Russia and Ukraine.
+Interestingly, among the top 10 VC partner countries, there is only one CAREC member – Azerbaijan.
+The rest are EU countries, the USA, and larger neighboring countries like Turkey, Russia, and Ukraine.

 Which Georgian industries have the highest potential to integrate into regional and global value chains?

 The next step in our study was to use a diagnostic methodology to identify several industries with the highest potential for regional (CAREC) or global value chain integration.
-Among the industries we identified and conducted case studies for were Textiles and Apparel and the Wood and Paper industry.
+Among the industries, we identified and conducted case studies for were Textiles and Apparel and the Wood and Paper industry.
 Below we outline key policy findings emerging from the industry case studies.

 Another case study of the Wood/Furniture value chain in Georgia reveals that regional CAREC value-chain linkages can be strengthened.
 Georgia and Azerbaijan, both CAREC countries, are strongly emerging as regional producers of furniture, with Georgia also serving as a source of raw material (wood).
-The position of both countries in the global and regional value chains can be strengthened as they work to expand their market share (without compromising natural resources) and create a higher domestic value added.
+The position of both countries in the global and regional value chains can be strengthened as they work to expand their market share (without compromising natural resources) and create a higher domestic value-added.
 This would require working out strategies for complementarity and cooperation rather than competing on the low value-added segments of the chain.